Spatially explicit models for inference about density in unmarked or partially marked populations: The hierarchical model

+which is to say that the point process intensity is constant $\mu (x)_{x\in\mathcal{S}} = N/\nu(\mathcal{S})$ where $\nu(\mathcal{S})$ is the area of the state-space.
+Under this model, animals can move about their activity centers, but the activity centers themselves do not move.
+Furthermore, the activity centers are assumed to exhibit no attraction or repulsion---assumptions that might not strictly hold when animals exhibit behaviors such as territoriality.
+However, the uniform model allows for \textit{any} realized configuration of activity centers, and, hence, the estimated locations of activity centers may reflect departure from this assumption, albeit implicitly rather than explicitly.

-Although the model is naturally described conditional on $N$ (i.e., in terms of $N$ latent encounter frequencies $z_{irt}$), in all practical applications $N$ is unknown and, in fact, is the object of inference.
-We accommodate that $N$ is unknown using a Bayesian estimation scheme described in the following section.
+Thus far we have treated $N$ as known, which implies that the model for the activity centers is a binomial point process.
+Although the model is naturally described conditional on $N$, that is, in terms of $N$ latent encounter histories, in all practical applications $N$ is unknown and, in fact, is the object of inference.